OP-DSL/OP2-Common/docs/api.rst

    :param idx: The per-set-element index into the map to use.
 You may pass a -1 if the identity mapping is used.
    :param map: The mapping to use.
 Pass :c:data:`OP_ID` for the identity mapping if no mapping indirection is required.

-.. c:function:: op_arg op_arg_info(T *data, int dim, char *type, int size, int ref)
+.. c:function:: op_arg op_arg_info(T *data, int dim, char *type, int ref)

    This routine is used with argmin/argmax operations to determine the (global) index at which the minimum or maximum value occurs.
-It is intended to be used in conjunction with :c:func:op_arg_idx.
+It is intended to be used in conjunction with :c:func:`op_arg_idx`.
    The value provided through this argument (for example, the coordinates of the current node) is returned from the location where the corresponding minimum or maximum is found.

+   This is a C++ template function; the element size is deduced automatically from the type ``T``.

    :param data: The data to be associated with the index returned by the argmin/argmax operation.
    :param dim: The number of data elements.
    :param type: The datatype, specified as a string, as with :c:func:`op_decl_const()`.
-   :param size: The size of the data.
    :param ref: Reference index.

    .. warning::